Neoteroi/BlackSheep-Docs/docs/routing.md

 - [X] How to define a catch-all route.
 - [X] How to define a fallback route.
 - [X] How to use sub-routers and filters.
+- [X] How to use the default router and other routers.

 ## Defining request handlers